Blogs

 3. Use a lone worker device or safety app

 Use a SoloProtect lone worker device or personal safety application to ensure you can quickly call for help in an emergency.
+Our lone worker app and wearable devices let you raise a discreet alarm, access 24/7 monitoring, and share your location in real-time.

 4. Display ICE details

 Save In Case of Emergency contact details to your phone under "ICE".
 You could also display ICE details on your lock screen.
+This is particularly helpful for home workers, field staff, and anyone working without direct supervision.

 5. Report incidents